Not Another Newsletter!

 Strand Magazine's Best of 2018 List

 I was truly honored when Wicked River was chosen by Andrew Gulli as part of this incredible list.
 There are books on it that immediately jumped to the top of my Pile.
-It’s a thrill when one of the experts in the genre likes and gets what you do.
+It's incredible when one of the experts in the genre likes and gets what you do.
 Thank you, Andrew, and get your next read on, everyone!

 O.K., I Lied

-Twelve Miles to Mercy opens in the fictional town of Wedeskyull, like my first four books, but then our heroine leaves to teach on a remote island in Maine.
+Twelve Miles to Mercy opens in the fictional town of Wedeskyull, like my first four books, but our heroine leaves to teach on a remote island in Maine.
 This is a stranger-comes-to-town novel where it turns out the town is strange.

 A Giveaway for Historical Fiction Fans!